asummerville/ETL-RDS-db/README.md

 ## Overview

 The purpose of this project is to extract, transform, and send files from a kaggle spotify dataset to a MySQL database.
+The resulting table sent to the database will contain 500 observations of the 'popularity', 'danceability', 'energy', and 'acousticness' of whatever data file was selected by the user.

 ## Usage